garybm/Galactic-Age-Calculator/README.md

 Specification | Input | Output
 ------------- | ----- | ------
-Givin a birthday should be able to determine how old they are. | June, 17 1984 | 34 Can Determine Age on Mecury based on that age | 34 | 120 Can Determine Age on Venus based on that age | 34 | 46 Can Determine Age on Mars based on that age | 34 | 15 Can Determine Age on Jupiter based on that age | 34 | 2 Can give the user life expectancy based on two options | Gender - Male and Country - Japan | 78.6 years old Can compare age and life expectancy on a given planet to see if they have already lived past thier life expectancy | Life-Expectancy on Mecury | You've lived 42 years past your life expectancy
+Givin a birthday should be able to determine how old they are. | June, 17 1984 | 34 Can Determine Age on Mercury based on that age | 34 | 142 Can Determine Age on Venus based on that age | 34 | 55 Can Determine Age on Mars based on that age | 34 | 18 Can Determine Age on Jupiter based on that age | 34 | 3 Can give the user life expectancy based on two options | Gender - Male and Country - Japan | 78.6 years old Can compare age and life expectancy on a given planet to see if they have already lived past their life expectancy | Life-Expectancy on Mercury | You've lived 42 years past your life expectancy

 ### Known Bugs
 * None identified